Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 #### Creating the Choropleths

-As to not break the flow of the narrative which is constructed through the next section.
-An example of how the choropleths where generated will be given here.
+To avoid breaking the flow of the narrative in the next sectiona an example of how the choropleths where generated will be given here.

 All values neccesary for plotting had to be brought into one table.
 This was done through a series of joins, show in full on the data pipeline pdf.
 Only the final join is shown below.
 ```python